ChiedozieOkoh/armageddon/README.md

 - [x] Allow Search Function to also search symbol names
 - [x] fix bug where search results dont show if the result is present on the IR line
 - [ ] add a line limit to the execution logs
-- [ ] support focus on code search results
+- [x] support focus on code search results
+- [ ] disassemble `.text` and `.data` sections by default
+- [ ] add command line option to force a section to be included in the disassembly